PeterBerry1/terms/coin.md

 Here is how to redeem your coins, after you manage to get people to join from your invite-link and want to redeem your coins.

 The command `invite-claim` we will check every single invite, and when MoonPool-V1 spot a change in numbers, MoonPool-V1 would give you the coins accordingly.

+But if you delete a invite-link you made, or it expires, it may mess up MoonPool-V1.